 Shortly after arriving in port, we took a quick, $15 taxi ride to Calico Jack’s, nestled in the middle of Seven Mile Beach.
 Not only is Calico Jack’s a funky, colorful, beach bar serving stiff drinks alongside friendly smiles, but it also offers many useful amenities such as restrooms, showers, picnic tables in the sand, and beach chairs.
 The friendly chickens wandering around only added to the funky-vibe that was Calico Jack’s.

 The swells were large that day, so I spent the majority of the day body-surfing while Cody relaxed on the beach.
 And at the end of the day, we both agreed that we’d love to come back to the Cayman Islands and stay along Seven Mile Beach.
 We loved the vibes (it reminded us a lot of Turks & Caicos), and we definitely want to log a few dives on the shipwrecks and reef surrounding the island.
-And that water… oh, the color of that gorgeous turquoise water… It’s one of the prettiest shades of blue we’ve ever seen.
-I just can’t get enough of it.
+And that water… oh, the color of that gorgeous turquoise water… I just can’t get enough of it.

 Have you been to the Cayman Islands?
 What’s your favorite Caribbean Island?